teaxyz/white-paper/white-paper.md

 ## Package Maintainers

-Package maintainers must make sure their software continues to deliver increasing value as the industry evolves.
+Package maintainers must make sure that their software continues to deliver increasing value as the industry evolves.

 tea assumes that package creators maintain their work.
 Package maintainers are pillars of open-source communities who need to be empowered and rewarded for their ongoing contributions.
 A package maintainer may decide to discontinue their maintenance efforts or realize they cannot operate at a pace that matches the package users' expectations.
 Package maintainers receive an NFT when they complete a package submission (see the maintainer NFT section for additional details).
 This NFT is used to evidence their work and is the key that directs tea rewards.
 The holder of a package’s NFT can transfer its ownership to another developer (or group of developers), thus making them maintainers of the package and recipients of any future rewards.
 Similarly, a developer may decide to take on the role of package maintainer by forking the existing package and submitting a new one which they will maintain moving forward, thus becoming themselves both package creator and maintainer.